Updates (25 Jan 2026):

 Please submit your abstract using the following template (DOCX, 83KB) to prepare your abstract to srarnz.conference@gmail.com by the 31st October 2025.

-For further questions and information on the mitigation symposium, please contact Diana Methners (diana.methner@vuw.ac.nz).
+For further questions and information on the mitigation symposium, please contact Diana Methner (diana.methner@vuw.ac.nz).

 How to get there